Steve Bannon

-In August 2020, Bannon and three others were arrested on federal charges of conspiracy to commit mail fraud and money laundering in connection with the We Build the Wall fundraising campaign.
-According to the grand jury indictment, Bannon and the defendants promised that all contributions would go to building a U.S.–Mexico border wall, but instead enriched themselves.
+In 2020, Bannon and others were arrested on federal charges of conspiracy to commit mail fraud and money laundering connected to the We Build the Wall fundraising campaign.
+According to the indictment, the defendants promised contributions would go to building a U.S.–Mexico border wall, but instead enriched themselves.
 Bannon pleaded not guilty.
-On January 20, 2021, on his last day in office, Trump pardoned Bannon, sparing him from a federal trial.
-Federal pardons do not cover state offenses, and in September 2022, Bannon was charged in New York state court on counts of fraud, money laundering, and conspiracy in connection to the "We Build The Wall" campaign.

-In November 2020, Bannon's Twitter account was permanently suspended after he suggested that the federal government's infectious disease expert Anthony Fauci and FBI director Christopher Wray should be executed.

-Bannon was held in contempt of Congress in October 2021 after he refused to comply with a subpoena issued by the Select Committee on the January 6 Attack, the U.S. House of Representatives committee investigating the 2021 United States Capitol attack.
-He was indicted by a federal grand jury on two criminal charges of contempt of Congress.
-In July 2022, he was convicted on both counts in a jury trial.
-He was sentenced on October 21, 2022, to four months in prison and a $6,500 fine.
-He is appealing his conviction and sentence, and his sentence was put on hold pending the appeal.
+Trump pardoned Bannon, sparing him from a federal trial, but did not pardon his codefendants.
+Federal pardons do not cover state offenses, and in 2022, Bannon was charged in New York state court with fraud, money laundering, and conspiracy in connection with the campaign.
+In February 2025, Bannon pleaded guilty to fraud and was sentenced to three years of conditional discharge.
+Bannon refused to comply with a subpoena from the January 6 House select committee, so was indicted by a federal grand jury on criminal charges of contempt of Congress.
+In July 2022, he was convicted and sentenced to four months in prison and a $6,500 fine.
+After losing his appeal to the U.S. Supreme Court, Bannon surrendered to a federal prison in Danbury, Connecticut, where he was imprisoned from July to October 2024.

-Early life
+Early life and education

 Stephen Kevin Bannon was born November 27, 1953, in Norfolk, Virginia, to Doris (née Herr), a homemaker, and Martin J. Bannon Jr., who worked as an AT&T telephone lineman and as a middle manager.
 He grew up in a working-class family that was pro-Kennedy and pro-union Democrat.
 He is of Irish and German descent.
 Much of his mother's side of the family settled in the Baltimore area.
 Bannon graduated from Benedictine College Preparatory, a private, Catholic, military high school in Richmond, Virginia, in 1971, and then attended Virginia Tech, where he served as the president of the student government association.
 During the summers he worked at a local junkyard.

-In 1976 he graduated from Virginia Tech College of Architecture and Urban Studies with a bachelor's degree in urban planning.
+In 1976, he graduated from Virginia Tech College of Architecture and Urban Studies with a bachelor's degree in urban planning.
 While serving in the navy, he earned a master's degree in national security studies in 1983 from Georgetown University School of Foreign Service.
 In 1985, Bannon earned a Master of Business Administration degree with honors from Harvard Business School.